greatexpectationslabs/ge_tutorials/README.md

 We assume that you will run the "after" version of the pipeline, with Great Expectations integrated.

+Instructions are provided below to setup this tutorial either with or without using Docker.

 ### Setup with Docker

-If you want to setup docker to quickly get started, get docker.
-If you already know docker, then we have shortcut road for you to run your project:
+If you want to quickly get started, use Docker.
+If you already know Docker, then we have shortcut road for you to run your project:

 ```
 git clone https://github.com/superconductive/ge_tutorials.git